-For more information, particularly concerning eligible uses of Section 202(e), CDF, and Internal Transport, Storage and Handling (ITSH) funding, please refer to the following draft documents [Food for Peace Information Bulletin \(FFPIB\) 18-01: Eligible Uses of Section 202\(e\) and Community Development Funds for FFP Awards](#) and [FFPIB 18-02: Eligible Uses of Internal Transportation, Storage and Handling \(ITSH\), Inland Freight and Monetization Proceeds for FFP Awards](#).
+For more information, particularly concerning eligible uses of Section 202(e), CDF, and Internal Transport, Storage and Handling (ITSH) funding, please refer to [Food for Peace Information Bulletin \(FFPIB\) 18-01: Eligible Uses of Section 202\(e\) and CDF for FFP Awards](#) and [FFPIB 18-02 Eligible Uses of ITSH, Inland Freight, and Monetization Proceeds for FFP Awards](#).

-3. Activity Eligibility Requirements
+5. Activity Eligibility Requirements

-Applications that do not include the direct distribution of food commodities will be considered provided that applicants propose a sound, contextually appropriate, approach to address high levels of acute and chronic malnutrition and food insecurity.
+Unless required in the CSI(s), applications that do not include the direct distribution of food commodities will be considered provided that applicants propose a sound, contextually appropriate, approach to address high levels of acute and chronic malnutrition and food insecurity.
 Any proposed direct distribution of Title II and/or locally and/or regionally procured (LRP) commodities and/or cash transfer/food voucher must clearly support interventions that sustainably1 reduce vulnerability to food insecurity.
 This includes increasing the availability of and access to nutritious food, building incomes/assets to increase year-long access to a diverse and adequate diet, and/or improving knowledge and behaviors to ensure that food consumption supports health and healthy growth.